warrenson/publish/README.md

-# scripts
+# publish
-Collection of various scripts which I deem helpful
+Collection of various templates, scripts, and dependencies for publishing.